-Now, once you have collected a bunch of potential seller contact information, you move on to the real estate marketing part.
+Once you have collected a bunch of potential seller contact information, you move on to real estate marketing.

-This is where Dealmachine’s direct mail campaigns come in that allows you to send targeted direct mail.
+This is where Dealmachine’s direct mail campaigns come in that allow you to send targeted direct mail.

 This includes unique and proven postcard templates you can use, including pictures of the owner’s property.